skyne98/sonr/README.md

 ./target/release/sonr-daemon
 ```

-The daemon will download the default models (Qwen3-0.6B based) and start listening on port 3000.
+The daemon will download the default models (Qwen3-0.6B based) and start listening on an available port.
+It writes this port to a discovery file so the CLI can find it automatically.

 ### 2. Search via CLI